 This depends on how much time you have, and your budget, too.
 If you’re short on time, then a couple of days is all it takes to give you a good taste of what Lake Atitlan is all about.
 But if you’ve got plenty of time, then anything from four days to around a week should be fine for experiencing the area.
 For those of you who really want to get to grips with the lifestyle here— what with all the organic foods, yoga and meditation—then a two-week stay is a great idea.

 I recommend spending at least few days in Lake Atitlan to make the most of it.
 However, if you are tight on time you can visit on guided day trips departing from Antigua such as this one.

 Lake Atitlan Guatemala safety tips

 Many people travel to Lake Atitlan and have a completely safe and trouble-free time.
+That was my experience both times I visited.
 However, there are some things you need to know to ensure you stay as safe as possible.
 For one thing, there have been reports of robberies and more serious crimes on hiking trails around the lake.
 For this reason, it’s important to keep your wits about you, hike in a group or opt for a guide who’ll be able to steer you safely with local insight.

 General tips, such as not flashing your cash or valuables in public—particularly in larger towns—always apply, and make sure to watch your belongings in crowded areas, such as markets.
 For solo female travelers, it’s best to book into a hotel or a hostel that comes with glowing reviews from previous female guests; and make sure you let people know your whereabouts and itinerary.